Oolong Tea: What It Is, Half Way Between Green and Red

 How to brew

-Water at 85–95 °C, a small vessel, many steeps.
-Oolong dislikes long standing — it prefers quick infusions in which the aroma opens in steps: flowers first, then fruit, and honey and cream at the end.
+Water at 85–95 °C, a small vessel, many steeps - the exact numbers by style are in the oolong brewing guide.
+Oolong dislikes long standing - it prefers quick infusions in which the aroma opens in steps: flowers first, then fruit, and honey and cream at the end.
+The whole spectrum, from floral to roasted, is mapped in our types of oolong guide; the creamy one has a story of its own.

 Notes on traditional properties are part of Chinese tea culture and are not medical advice.